-Your obgyn in Alliance or Grapevine has adopted new Pap guidelines
+Your ObGyn in Fort Worth or Grapevine has adopted new Pap guidelines

-When you visit our Alliance or Grapevine obgyn clinic for your next annual well woman exam, you will find in place new Pap guidelines established in 2014 by leading medical institutions.* We may now recommend 1) prolonging the time between Pap testing, and 2) incorporating human papillomavirus, HPV, screening after age 30 as part of an effective and comprehensive cervical cancer prevention program.
+When you visit our Fort Worth or Grapevine ObGyn clinic for your next annual well woman exam, you will find in place new Pap guidelines established in 2014 by leading medical institutions.* We may now recommend 1) prolonging the time between Pap testing, and 2) incorporating human papillomavirus, HPV, screening after age 30 as part of an effective and comprehensive cervical cancer prevention program.

 An HPV infection oftentimes precedes cervical cancer.
 However, many women will contract HPV–not all HPV viruses cause cervical cancer.
 In fact, most cases resolve over time and the body’s immune system will fight off the infection.